yellhtet-ux/yellhtet-ux/README.md

 ## I'm a Minimalist and Developer!!!

-- 🌱 I’m currently learning everything 🤣
+- ✏️ I’m currently learning iOS Development using Swift
-- 👯 I’m looking to collaborate with other content creators
+- 🌱 I’m looking to work freelancing.
 - 🥅 2024 Goals: Learn more about Swift DSA and SwiftUI
-- ⚡ Fun fact: I love to watch Dramas and play guitar
+- ⚡ Fun fact: I love to watch dramas and animes.

 ### Connect with me: